-

 Haleyville City Council

-The next Haleyville City Council meeting will be Monday, December 18.
+The next Haleyville City Council will be on Tuesday, January 16, because of Monday, the 15th is a holiday.

 -